Crestor (Rosuvastatin Calcium)

 Dosage Instructions

-The usual dose is 5mg to 20mg taken once daily, but some patients may need up to 40mg once daily.
+The usual dose is 5mg to 20mg taken once daily, but some patients may need 40mg once daily.
 For high cholesterol, doctors typically start with 5mg or 10mg daily.
 For stroke/heart attack prevention with normal cholesterol, the starting dose may be 20mg.
-Swallow each tablet whole with water.
-You can take it any time of day, with or without food.
-Take it at the same time each day to help remember.
+Swallow tablets whole with water.
+You can take at any time of day, with or without food.
+Maximum daily dose is 40mg.

 What If You Miss a Dose?